kirbykevinson/kirbykevinson.gitlab.io/content/blog/things-i-hate-part-1.md

 > Haha)) What a funny joke))))))))))))))))

-You may think that the person has problems with their keyboard, but it's actually a simpler form of the Russian truncated smiley.
+You may think that the person has problems with their keyboard, but it's actually a Russian truncated smiley.
 So if you have

 > Hello :)